 To help carry out the program in Brookings, LSS has partnered with the Volunteer Service Bank.
 This organization, embarking on its 25th year of service will assist with local coordination and will help both volunteers and seniors get started.

 In the program, trained volunteers will be matched with an older adult based on similar interests and schedule.
 Volunteer and older adult matches will spend four hours per month together going on outings, talking, pursuing hobbies, and other relationship-building activities.

 With nearly half of people aged 65 and older in South Dakota living alone, there is need to use volunteers to help maintain or reestablish a connection to their community.

-If you are interested in being one of the first to volunteer for the program in Brookings, apply here.
+If you are interested in volunteering for the program in Brookings, apply here.
 If you know of an older adult who would benefit from this service, please let them know to call us at 444-7801 or complete an intake application.

 January is National Mentoring Month, and this year LSS is celebrating the annual campaign aimed at expanding quality mentoring opportunities to connect more of our community’s young people with caring adults.